-Most BPM Suites have a standard portal for users to use to access assigned tasks and data.
+Most BPM Suites have a standard portal for users to access assigned tasks and data.
 However, many BPM projects require very custom interfaces.
 How do your customers expect to interact with the system?
 Will they use standard web and mobile interfaces?
-Or do they need these interfaces embedded in another software such as email client software (Outlook or Gmail) or their favorite CMS (Drupal or other), or does it need to be part of a kiosk infrastructure?
+Do they need these interfaces embedded in another software, such as email client software (Outlook or Gmail) or their favorite CMS (Drupal or other)?
+Does it need to be part of a kiosk infrastructure?